-But watches have evolved from being simple time tellers and bold fashion statements.
-Modern watches of today are filled with features and some of them truly reflect the innovative nature of the horological industry.
+Watches have evolved from being simple time tellers and bold fashion statements.
+Modern timepieces of today are filled with useful watch features and some of them truly reflect the innovative nature of the horological industry.

 While not all these features are considered useful by the everyday wearer, they are groundbreaking innovations that deserve mentioning.
 Perhaps you’ll find one of them worthwhile on your next watch.